gleechi/gleechi.github.io/pages/1.0.0/unity/VirtualGrasp_UnityAPI.md

 | **returns** |[VG_ReturnCode](#vg_returncode) | VG_ReturnCode describing the error state of the function call.|

 **Remark:**
- Note by default this weight is 1 for all objects.
+ Note by default this weight is equal to the object's selection weight for all avatars.

 **Remark:**
- Use case is mainly to specify relative selection preferences for cluttered objects.
+ Use case is mainly to specify different grasp preferences for avatars e.g. master vs. student grasp abilities.